ShashankSinha98/Food-Ordering-Application-with-Review-Analyzer/README.md

 # Food Ordering Application with Review Analyzer

  This is a food ordering application which was inspired from food ordering system at restaurant in China.
-There are two android applications in this project:
+There are two android applications in this project :

  - #### User Application- Just Eat
  - #### Manager Application- Just Eat Chef